stacksync/sync-service/README.md

     postgres=# \q

-## Create a new user
+## Create new users

 Go to the "script" folder inside the SyncService project and run the following command to install the necessary tools to create users.
+It will install Ruby and some dependencies.

     $ sudo ./install.sh

-Now run the following commands to add a new user and a new workspace associated to the user.
-The user must be the same as the one in the storage backend.
+Now run the following scripts to add a new user and a new workspace associated to the user.
+The username must be the same as the one in the storage backend.

     $ ./postgres/adduser.rb -i <USER> -n <USER> -q 1
     $ ./postgres/addworkspace.rb -i <USER> -p /